rusdec/system_tag/README.md

 # SystemTag
-Rails plugin provides variables from .yml files to fronend.
+Rails plugin provides variables from .yml backend files to frontend.

 Like superlite version of gem gon.